 Set up a simple, but separate PC under $1000 with the best cooling system at Your hand.
 Motherboard, RAM, and processor are paramount.
 For every AI, the processor inner memory cache size is everything.
 The frequency of the processor is vital also.
 You should absolutely consult AI developer what kind of CPU technology they put their money on.
 It's an AI processor type, processor with huge cache size and frequency.

 Buy SSD and SLI video‑cards pack later in life.
 You cannot run a good video‑card without having top‑grade CPU, RAM, and motherboard.

 Trust me, You'll save on future repairs of Your laptop if You invest into a bare, but separate PC.

 You'd better have a separate PC to run Zen engine, altogether below $1000:

 Cheap ATI video-card.

-Best CPU cooling system available.
-Explain the computer technician that the CPU is going to run for hours (like every game of Go), on its top frequency and maximum voltage.
+Above all, use the best CPU & GPU cooling system available around you.
+Explain to computer technician that the CPU & GPU are going to run for hours (like every game of Go), on their top frequency and maximum voltage.
 Ask to use the best thermal paste, they start with thermal conductivity of 12,5 W / mk Kryonaut